 And now it’s time to add coconut milk.
 Add a can of

 Make sure that you add the roasted aubergine at the end of the cooking process, as the aubergine cubes will be crispy.
 And adding them to the curry earlier can make them a bit soggy.

-Step 8.
-Serve it over white rice, sprinkle with chopped fresh parsley leaves.
-And pair it with a pint of Thatchers Vintage cider!
+Serve it over white basmati rice, sprinkle with chopped fresh parsley leaves and enjoy!

 Aubergine and Chickpea Curry